gaurav-dalvi/scripts/contiv-related/Session.md

 ## Containers Networking Tutorial with Contiv
-Walks through container networking and concepts step by step.
+This tutorial walks you through container networking and concepts step by step.
 We will also explore Contiv's networking features along with policies.

 ### Setup

 **Note**:
-- Please make sure that you are logged on Installer-Host machine, for follwoing steps.
+- Please make sure that you are logged on `Installer-Host machine`, for follwoing steps.

 #### Step 1: Get contiv installer from github.